School Librarian Certificate Program

 - Monday-Wednesday, 1:00 - 4:00 PM

 - Topic 3: Examination of inquiry models and information seeking theories relevant to K-12 teaching and learning.
 An emphasis on strategies for teaching specific information literacy skills within the context of an inquiry process and subject areas and on the tools and resources available to support student learning.
-(May be substituted for another approved course.)
+(Another approved course may be substituted with the permission of the program coordinator, if the course is focused on K-12 inquiry and based on empirical research.)

 INF 387: School Library Management II: Teaching and Learning, Collection Curation